samunemeth/System/README.md

     reboot
     ```
   - If the login screen does not work, you can
-    switch to a console by pressing `ctrl+shift+f2`, logging in and disabling
+    switch to a virtual terminal by pressing `ctrl+shift+f2`, logging in and disabling
     the greeter with the configuration suggested above.
     You can set up a network connection with the help of `nmtui` from the
     console if needed.
+    *IS DISABLING REQUIRED OR JUST LOGIN?*
   - Get the ownership of the repository, as it was copied by a root user
     during installation.
     ```